Allgaier holds on to win Xfinity, his 1st victory in 5 years

 Elliott Sadler finished fifth and remained the series points leader.

+''As a team owner, you just want the guys to be competitive,'' Earnhardt said, ''but I was really, really happy to see how well we qualified and how well we qualified and how strong the cars were throughout the day.

+''That's our responsibility as owners, to provide our guys with the best that we can and I feel like we gave them some good stuff to work with today.''

-Austin Dillon and his crew chief were summoned to meet with NASCAR officials after he appeared to retaliate by knocking Cole Custer's car into the wall during the final caution.
+NASCAR officials summoned Austin Dillon, his crew chief and spotter to a meeting, ordering the car off the track, after he appeared to retaliate by knocking Cole Custer's car into the wall during the final caution.
 Custer tapped Dillon's Toyota into the wall to force the caution initially.

-When Custer came around during the caution flag, Dillon ran Custer's Ford, it's back end smashed by the earlier collision, into the wall and the yellow flag became a red flag with spilled fuel on the track.
+When Custer came around during the caution flag, Dillon ran Custer's Ford into the wall and the yellow flag became a red flag with spilled fuel on the track.

-The final restart came with four laps remaining, Allgaier taking his car high into the first turn to hold off Jones' Toyota.
+The final restart came with four laps remaining, and Allgier said his car was ''lights out.''

 In an earlier restart, Dillon had driven his car low, allowing Jones to take the lead briefly but Allgaier had the fastest car at the end.

 Allgaier's crew replaced all four tires late in the race while Jones' went with two and it made a difference on the pavement slickened by the fuel.